campuscoindev/MASTERNODE/README.md

 | 11. | Enhance MOTD           | User Prompt Y/N|
 | 12. | Restart SSH            | User Prompt Y/N|

-Once the script completes, please reconnect to your VPS to continue on to the Masternode Installation.
+Once the script completes, please reconnect to your VPS to continue on to the CampusCoin Masternode Installation.
 ***

 ## Installation of your CampusCoin Masternode Service (v3.0.2.2)